rasenderhase/dataj/README.md

 Sample Usage
 ------------

 Just pass a datasource, a select and the HTTP parameter map to JqPaginationQuery and create the output JSON. dataj creates the order by statements for you and cuts the desired piece from the result set.
+It also counts the total amount of available records.

 See also [www.datatables.net with server side object data](http://www.datatables.net/release-datatables/examples/server_side/object_data.html)

-It is important for dataj to have the JSON property have the same name as the table column.
+It is important for dataj to have the JSON property have the same name as the table column:
+`w.key("FIRST_NAME").value(rs.getString("FIRST_NAME"));`
 It uses this information for automatic order.
-`w.key("FIRST_NAME").value(rs.getString("FIRST_NAME"));`

 Complete sample: